pitbulk/wordpress-ssp-saml/simplesamlphp-authentication/readme.txt

 = 0.3 =

+* Add support to handler where to go after login: administration panel or wordpress main page
 * Import changes from simplesamlphp-authentication 0.7 (Fixed security issue, Cleanup, removal of deprecated function calls)

 = 0.2 =